Hybrid warfare: Definition

-There is no universally-accepted definition of hybrid warfare; some debate whether the term is useful at all.
-Some argue that the term is too abstract and only the latest term to refer to irregular methods to counter a conventionally superior force.
-The abstractness of the term means that it is often used as a catch-all term for all non-linear threats.
+There is no universally-accepted definition of hybrid warfare; with a debate over its utility and whether it simply refers to irregular methods to counter a conventionally superior force.
+The vagueness of the term means that it is often used as a catch-all term for all non-linear threats.

 Hybrid warfare is warfare which includes some, parts, or all of the following aspects: